The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-According to the Federal Reserve, small business loans average $663,000 but can range from $13,000 to $1.2 million.
-Add interest, and borrowing costs balloon — so it is no wonder business owners look for ways to manage and reduce this debt.
+According to the Federal Reserve, small business loans average $663,000 but can range from $13,000 to $5.5 million.
+With interest and other fees, borrowing costs balloon, especially if your business didn’t initially qualify for competitive rates.

 What does it mean to refinance a business loan?

-The U.S. Small Business Administration reports that over 33 million small businesses exist throughout the country.
-According to the U.S. Census Bureau, 16.5 percent of these businesses borrowed money to cover expenses, invest, and improve cash flow.
+The U.S. Small Business Administration reports that over 33 million small businesses exist nationwide.
+According to the U.S. Census Bureau, 16.5 percent of these businesses borrowed money to cover expenses, invest and improve cash flow.

-A lower interest rate can help you save money, but if you extend your repayment period without lowering your interest, you may end up paying more over time.
+A lower interest rate can help you save money, but if you extend your repayment period without lowering your interest, you may pay more over time.
+Balancing these two can be difficult, so research to determine if refinancing is right for your business.

 Refinancing vs. debt consolidation